michaelchapman-401-advanced-javascript/svelte-todo/REPORT.md

 #### General Comments
 Describe the stack (front-end only? full stack?), database, efficiency, etc. Describe the general usability and learnability

 Svelte is mostly a front-end framework, but it is evolving to be come full stack.
-There various dependencies that you can install that to help with server-side-rendering and database mangement, but everything is still fairly new and should not be used in production.

-Using Svelte is very easy, their offical website has everything you would need to get started and learn.
+Using Svelte is very easy requiring minimal setup.
+The offical website has everything you would need to get started and learn including clear, simply examples and thorough documentation.

 Their API breaks down

 #### Pros